Skip to main content

 info

-Once you have selected one architecture option, VS Code will use it as the default option for the next debugging sessions.
-So, the next time you want to debug your project, just press F5, and VS Code will automatically run from the last selected architecture.
+Once you have selected an architecture option, VS Code will use it as the default option for future debugging sessions.
+So, the next time you want to debug your project, just press F5 and VS Code will automatically start a debugging session for the last selected architecture.

 Wait for the process completion.
-The VS Code will automatically change to the Debug Console tab, where should have the output logs of the debugger and application.
+The VS Code will automatically change to the Debug Console tab, which should have the output logs of the debugger and application.

 Warning

-Be patient.
-The first time you run the debug process, it may take a while to complete the image build.
+It may take a while to build the container image the first time you run the debug process.
 The time depends on the size of your project and the speed of your network connection.

 Using Breakpoints

 1. Add Breakpoints: The templates are not set up to break at the application's entry.
-Then, to debug your application, you need to set a breakpoint on the code.
+To debug your application, you need to add breakpoints to the code.

 1. Click on the left side of the line number where you want to set the breakpoint.